ememndon/tess_console/README.md

 # Tess Console

-**A self-hosted operations platform where an AI agent (Tess) runs marketing, content, SEO, support, and site-health for a small portfolio of live production websites — under role-based human oversight.**
+**A self-hosted operations platform where an AI agent (Tess) runs marketing, content, SEO, support, and site-health for a small portfolio of live production websites, all under role-based human oversight.**

 Built solo, from empty repo to production, in TypeScript/Next.js on a self-managed VPS.